-During the course of a school year, three formal reports will be issued.
-Comprehensive reports will be issued in January and June whilst an interim progress report will be issued in October.
+During a school year, four formal reports will be issued.
+Comprehensive reports will be issued in January, April and June whilst an interim progress report is issued in October.
+The final MYP report in June is a culminative end of year grade taking into account all assessments up to that point, using the IB MYP 'best fit' model to determine criterion grades.